AndreySyagrovskiy/ngx-flexible-select/README.md

-# NgxFlexibleSelect

-> The most flexible and customized select
+# Angular ngx-flexible-select - the most flexible and customized UI select

 For detailed explanation on how things work, checkout the [DEMO](https://andreysyagrovskiy.github.io/ngx-flexible-select/dist/ngx-flexible-select-demo/)